pcmart03/D3Demos/README.md

 # D3 Examples

 This project is an exercise in using D3 V4 and ES2016 to create charts.
+A working demo is available [here]().
 It uses data from the National Centers for Environmental Information report on US Annual Average Temperature and Anomaly, 1880-2015 (vs. 1901-2000 Average).

 The app consists of four charts, that users can switch between by clicking the buttons at the top.
 Since the focus was on D3, I didn't worry about responsive design in this version, although I may tweak the app for mobile viewing on a later version.